This post contains excerpts from the early chapters of Walking on Custard.

 Five minutes, at most.

-Several hours (and an astonishing amount of extra anxiety) later, I uncomfortably boarded the bus home.
+Several hours later, I uncomfortably boarded the bus home.
 I never made it to work that day.
 But I did have a story that greatly amused my housemates that evening.

 Some days in this drawn-out anxious period I’d feel better, some worse.
 But every day I awoke with a creeping alarm, fearing that today would be the day I’d “lose control” or “lose my ability to cope”.
 I wasn’t sure what I was failing to cope with, exactly, but it was clearly something.
 It felt as if every day I developed a new phobia.
 I became terrified of driving, of getting trapped in traffic, or being on a train, or in a crowded place like a theatre.
 I was afraid I was going mad, that there was something deeply and irretrievably wrong with me.